susanyang17/doc/dev-ref/Control_Components.md

 If you specify a larger size, it will make a more smooth scrolling when moving to adjacent cells.
-On the other hand, when you reach out of the cached range, ZSS takes more time to get the cached data from a server.
+On the other hand, when you reach out of the cached range, Keikai takes more time to get the cached data from a server.

 ### Pasting Lots of Cells Requires Larger Preloaded Size

-If you paste lots of cell from Excel which is over cached cell range, ZSS will fail to handle the pasting because of lack of corresponding cached cell data at the client-side (you should see an error message in the developer tool / Console tab).
+If you paste lots of cell from Excel which is over cached cell range, Keikai will fail to handle the pasting because of lack of corresponding cached cell data at the client-side (you should see an error message in the developer tool / Console tab).
 In such case, you need to increase preloaded row/column size according to the expected row/column size for